 Likelihood Consequence Rating

 Likely Critical Extreme

-A -1' /Cl !
+Action/Strategy

-The City undertakes consultation with stakeholders (including the Shopping Centre owners) to ascertain ability to contribute funding or considers some additional Municipal funding for the project.
+Centre owners) to asc The City undertakes consultation with stakeholders (including the Shopping Centre owners) to ascertain ability to contribute funding or considers some additional Municipal funding for the project.

 30. This project, requested of the City through State and Federal grants, is at risk of not being able to proceed unless sufficient funding is secured.